-- 22. The University will seek to deliver each course in accordance with the description set out in your Course Information Sheet. - 23.
-However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after enrolment. - 24.
+- 23. The University will seek to deliver each course in accordance with the description set out in your Course Information Sheet. - 24.
+However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after enrolment.
+Where desirable or necessary changes are to be made, the University will offer, where possible, appropriate and alternative options for affected students.
+If you do not wish to accept any alternative arrangements then you will have the opportunity to withdraw from your course. - 25.
 The University will not make very substantial changes to courses (for example, a change to the course title, significant restructuring, substantial change in course content, or the introduction of a progression hurdle) which would impact on you once you have started your course.
 In exceptional circumstances it may be necessary for the University to make such a change after you have accepted your place.
-This will not happen less than 3 months before you start your course.
-You will be notified of any such change (as compared to the description in your Course Information Sheet) and offered the opportunity to withdraw from the course. - 25.
-Other changes could be made to course content, delivery and teaching provision because of developments in the relevant subject, enhancements in teaching or
+This will not normally happen less than 3 months before you start your course.
+You will be notified of any such change (as compared to the description in your Course Information Sheet) and offered the opportunity to withdraw from the course.
+In exceptional circumstances we may need to suspend, discontinue or combine courses.
+This may be because of academic changes within subject areas, or as a result of low student numbers on a course.

-- assessment practice, requirements of external accreditation processes, changes in staffing, resource constraints or changes in the availability of facilities.
-Such changes will take account of the reasonable expectations of prospective and current students. - 26.
-Once you have accepted your Offer, you will be notified of any material change made before your start your course (as compared to the description in your Course Information Sheet) and you will be offered the opportunity to withdraw from the course. - 27.
-Once you have started your course, you will be consulted about any proposed material course change (except changes which are solely for students' benefit) which would affect the part of the course which you have already started studying. - 28.
-The provision of course options which depend on the availability of specialist teaching, or on placement at another institution, cannot be guaranteed in advance
+- 26. Other changes could be made to course content, delivery and teaching provision because of developments in the relevant subject, enhancements in teaching or assessment practice, requirements of external accreditation processes, changes in staffing, resource constraints or changes in the availability of facilities.
+Such changes will take account of the reasonable expectations of prospective and current students. - 27.
+Once you have accepted your Offer, you will be notified of any material change made before your start your course (as compared to the description in your Course Information Sheet) and you will be offered the opportunity to withdraw from the course. - 28.
+Once you have started your course, you will be consulted about any proposed material course change (except changes which are solely for students' benefit) which would affect the part of the course which you have already started studying. - 29.
+The provision of course options which depend on the availability of specialist teaching, or on placement at another institution, cannot be guaranteed in advance. - 30.
+The University will not be liable to you in any manner whatsoever for any failure or delay, or for the consequences of any failure or delay, in performance of any of its contractual obligations with you if such delay or failure results from events, circumstances or causes beyond its reasonable control, such as: industrial action, acts of god; acts of terrorism, the unanticipated departure or absence of key members of University staff, failure by third party suppliers and subcontractors or where the numbers recruited to a course are so low that it is not possible to deliver an appropriate quality of education for students enrolled on it.